-The FreeRTOS Cellular Library exposes the capability of a few popular cellular modems through a uniform API.
-Currently, this Labs project contains libraries for these three cellular modems.
+The Cellular Interface library exposes the capability of a few popular cellular modems through a uniform API.
+Currently, this project contains libraries for these three cellular modems:

-The current version of the Cellular Library encapsulates the TCP stack offered by those cellular modems.
-They all implement the same uniform Cellular Library API .
+The current version of the Cellular Interface library encapsulates the TCP stack offered by those cellular modems.
+They all implement the same uniform Cellular Interface library API.
 That API hides the complexity of AT commands, and exposes a socket-like interface to C programmers.

-Even though applications can choose to use the Cellular API directly, the API is not designed for such a purpose.
+Even though applications can choose to use the Cellular Interface library API directly, the API is not designed for such a purpose.
 In a typical FreeRTOS system, applications use higher level libraries, such as the coreMQTT library and the coreHTTP library, to communicate with other end points.
 These higher level libraries use an abstract interface, the Transport Interface, to send and receive data.
-A Transport Interface can be implemented on top of the Cellular Library .
+A Transport Interface can be implemented on top of the Cellular Interface library.
 The FreeRTOS Cellular Demo project uses such an implementation.

-The common component that implements the 3GPP TS v27.007 standard has been written in compliance of the following code quality criteria:
+The common component that implements the 3GPP TS v27.007 standard has been written in compliance with the following code quality criteria: